felixge/open-source-contribution-guide/Readme.md

 ## Be Nice

-You are using stuff I made available to you for free, so be nice to me.
+You are using stuff I made available to you for free, so try to be nice.